Teaching & Learning

 Literacy Intervention & Support Programs

 Our Literacy Intervention Programs are based on the belief that all children can succeed given sufficient time and support.
 Even with a highly differentiated program, at times individual children require an intensive skills based program to accelerate their learning.
-The Literacy Support Programs are based on Reading Recovery and provide targeted individual support for students in Foundation to Year 6.
+The Literacy Support Programs provide targeted individual support for students in Foundation to Year 6.

 Performing & Visual Arts

 Students used to have their class-based Show and Tell, but due to the current lockdown, students have lost the opportunity to share.
 Therefore, we would like to give a virtual Show and Tell during the remote learning period.
 Enjoy!

 Visual Art provides children with an opportunity to portray their thoughts, feelings and perceptions through many different media.
 It fosters imagination and individual expression.
 Children experience and develop skills in a range of art forms and media including drawing, painting, printmaking, collage, modelling, construction, threads and textiles.